Last updated: 26 January 2021

 The Welsh Government’s approach to the private rented sector is not too dissimilar to the UK Government’s.
 Particular points to note include:

 - Justice is not devolved so the suspension of possession cases is the same across England and Wales.
-Possession cases were scheduled to be heard again from 24 August.
-This has now been extended to 21 September.
+Courts have been able to hear possession cases since 21 September.

 - Rules surrounding Energy Performance Certificates.
 If a new tenancy is about to start in Wales, you should see whether or not the new tenancy can be delayed until after the restrictions are lifted.